-Annapurna Base Camp (ABC) Trek is one of the most popular treks in Nepal.
+Annapurna Base Camp Trek is one of the most popular and cost effective treks in Nepal.
 It is relatively easy and shorter while still incorporating diverse terrain, culture and wildlife along with the most spectacular and close up view of Annapurna range, Machhapuchhre, Hiunchuli and Dhaulagiri.
-This is the highlight of Annapurna Base Camp Trek.

 Trekking Gears or Trekking Equipment Required

-- A high-quality best down jackets and a down pant.
-You can buy or rent a good down jacket and a down pant in Nepal for cheap for a $1 or less per day.
+- A high-quality best down jackets and a down pant: (You can buy or rent a good down jacket)

 - A light sleeping bag.
-This can be bought or rented in Nepal too.
+(Can get in rent)

 Some Frequently Asked Questions